kieukhang185/devopskit/README.md

-# DevOpsKit – AWS Multi-Environment Platform with Todo App
+# AWS Multi-Environment Platform with Todo App

 ## 📌 Overview
 DevOpsKit is a production-like AWS DevOps project for ToDo WebApp.